 With labor shortages and the need to expand into existing and often still underserved markets, it is critical that associations find a way to engage and connect with many populations who have traditionally been left on the margins.

 But it is not only the racial and ethnic makeup of the US population that is shifting.
-Change is all around it.
+Change is all around us.
 Including our tastebuds.
 More than ever, what was once considered “ethnic food” or “exotic cuisine” has become part of the American diet.
 Kids today are being exposed to a variety of foods from a very young age.
 So, it is no surprise that, at the School Nutrition Association (SNA), we have seen this shift up close.

 Over the last decade, our schools and cafeterias have seen a significant change.
 As the student population becomes increasingly diverse and globalized, their needs have also shifted.
 According to many of our members, requests for halal meat or vegan options, once rare, are now becoming mainstream.
 Plant-based protein is a staple in many school kitchens.
 Thus, many school nutrition professionals need to look for resources to make school lunches more diverse and nutritious.
 School nutrition directors and their teams have had to rely more and more on their creativity when it comes to menu planning and staff hiring and managing.
 And to meet our members where they are at SNA, on our website, we have launched a recipe library where our members can use different filters (types of cuisine, meal patterns and special diets) to find what they need to better serve their students.